 Wine Grape Cheat Sheets: Sangiovese

-Outside of Italy Sangiovese is mainly known as the main grape of Chianti, in all its forms, but Italian wine lovers know that it also stars in Carmignano, Vino Nobile di Montepulciano, Morellino di Scansano, Brunello di Montalcino, Rosso di Montalcino, and Sangiovese di Romagna, among many others.
+Outside of Italy, Sangiovese is mainly known as the lead grape of Chianti (in all its variations), but lovers of Italian wine know that it also stars in the majority of the Tuscany’s other red wines—to include Carmignano, Vino Nobile di Montepulciano, Morellino di Scansano, Brunello di Montalcino, Rosso di Montalcino, and Sangiovese di Romagna, among others.
+In a country growing hundreds (if not thousands) of different grapes, Sangiovese reigns as the number one grape variety in Italy, where it accounts for nearly 10% of the entire wine grape crop.

-Sangiovese Grapes Typical Attributes of a Sangiovese Based Wine:
+Typical Attributes of a Sangiovese Based Wine:

 • Sangiovese has a moderate to high level of natural acidity.

-• Medium to full-bodied, with descriptors ranging from supple and elegant to assertive and robust.
+• Medium to full-bodied, with descriptors ranging from supple-and-elegant to assertive-and-robust.

 Typical Aromas of a Sangiovese Based Wine: